On the stability of multi-dimensional rarefaction waves I: the energy estimates: Introduction

 This extra vanishing is also key to retrieve the loss in \eqref{remark: a L chi} of a).
 We can derive the following equation for $\Xh(\Xh^1)$:

 The extra vanishing of $\Xh\Xr(v^1+c)$ provides enough $t$-factors so that we can bound $\Xh(\Xh^1)$ by Gronwall's inequality.
 We can then come back to \eqref{remark: a L chi} to control $\chi$.

 Given the aforementioned importance, we define $\yr = \frac{\Xr(v^1+c)}{t}$ and we expect $\yr$ to have size $O(\varepsilon)$.
 However, the size of $\yr$ can not be obtained directly from the energy estimates.
 It turns out that the behavior of $\yr$ can be captured by a commutation formula which is again related to the nature of rarefaction waves.
-We observe that $\yr$ appears thorough the commutator $[\Lr,\Xr] = \yr \cdot \Tr + \cdots$.
+We observe that $\yr$ appears {through} the commutator $[\Lr,\Xr] = \yr \cdot \Tr + \cdots$.
 We apply this formula to $\wb$ to derive

 where we used the Euler equation to substitute $\Lr(\wb)$.
 The terms on the righthand side are bounded by the energy estimates.
-This formula encodes the key information of the rarefaction waves which is $\Tr\wb \approx -1$.
-The bounds on $y$ play a dominant role in treating the error terms violating the null structures and also in the comparisons of two different null frames.
+This formula encodes the key information of the rarefaction waves which is $\Tr\wb \approx -1$; {see Section \ref{section: yr zr}}. {The bounds on $\yr$} play a dominant role in treating the error terms violating the null structures and also in the comparisons of two different null frames; {see Remark \ref{remark:estimates-Lambda}, Section \ref{section sigma23} and Section \ref{section: closing B2 for alpha2 psi=wb}}.

 This extra vanishing seems hard to be detected using the standard null frame $(L,\Lb,\Xh)$.
 The asymptotic analysis shows that $\Xh(v^1+c)$ is of size $O(\varepsilon)$.
 To our best knowledge, this unexpected vanishing has not appeared in physical or mathematical literature.